Date of Current Revision: November 2016

 This policy applies to all James Madison University employees and other non-university personnel and/or vendors who prepare official university advertising.

 This policy applies to all paid and free advertising, including print, broadcast, web, social media and signage.
-If there are questions about advertising submissions, please contact the community affairs manager within the Office of Public Affairs.
+If there are questions about advertising submissions, please contact the Community Affairs Manager within the Office of University Communications.

 Free advertising is covered by this policy if the market value is greater than $100.